2017: 25th Anniversary of PowerPoint 3.0

 learned how to play antique examples of the Maccann duet concertina, a nearly forgotten late-Victorian refinement.

 I studied its history, did extensive research at British research libraries and museums, and published research articles.
-Member of the London Library and the Middlesex
+Life member of

 I’ve recently built an authoritative reference library website at www.concertina.com which has gradually expanded to present the work of

 over a dozen leading scholars plus that of many occasional contributors and collections of historical documents.